Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Greens' functions and a priori error estimates

 \subsection{Approximate classic Greens' functions}

-Despite requiring the Greens' function for only the symmetric operator, which in many cases is linear, it can still pose numerous difficulties in acquiring and computing its integral.
+Despite the fact that the Greens' function for the symmetric operator is linear in many cases, there can still be numerous difficulties in acquiring and computing its integral.
 We now address the major question of how to numerically obtain the classic Greens' function $\mathcal{G}$ for the symmetric operator.
 We have previously established that \eqref{eq:proj_weak_fd} can be used to solve for the optimal solution to any given symmetric operator.
-Numerically, we would do this by selecting a set of basis functions that span $\bar{V}$ and constructing an algebraic system by evaluating the bilinear in \eqref{eq:proj_weak_fd}.
+Numerically, we would do this by selecting a set of basis functions that span $\bar{V}$ and constructing an algebraic system by evaluating the bilinear form in \eqref{eq:proj_weak_fd}.
 Suppose that we have chosen a set of basis functions ${\psi}_i(\bm{x})$ that span $\bar{V}$ and we organise them in a row vector and store the expansion coefficients of the basis functions i.e. the degrees of freedom $\mathcal{N}(\bar{\phi})$, in a column vector as follows

 The final algebraic system constructed through \eqref{eq:proj_weak_fd} may then be expressed as follows